Young David (miniseries)

 Young David is a Christian five-part animated television miniseries created by Phil Cunningham, based on 1 Samuel featuring the character of the same name, distributed by Angel Studios and produced by Minno with Sunrise Productions and Slingshot Productions.
 It follows the humble beginnings of young David as a shepherd, a warrior, a musician, and a poet.

-The series serves as a prequel for the upcoming animated film, David, set to be released on December 19, 2025.
+The series serves as a prequel for the animated film, David, which was released on December 19, 2025.

 Synopsis

 Young David explores the developmental years of young David as a shepherd, as a warrior, as a musician, and as a poet.